skiran252/skiran252/README.md

 I'm passionate about building scalable systems, mentoring fellow developers, and exploring the intersection of AI and traditional software engineering.

-**Currently exploring:** Generative AI applications in financial technology, advanced vector search implementations, and modern DevOps practices.
+**Currently exploring:** AI Agents and autonomous workflows, Go for scalable backend architecture, advanced vector search implementations, and modern DevOps practices.

 **Open to:** Technical discussions, collaboration opportunities, and sharing knowledge about system design and cloud architecture.